cloudfoundry/guardian/grootfs/README.md

 * The calling user can only cleanup the cached volumes that it owns.

-* The calling user can only request metrics for the rootfs that it owns.
+* The calling user can only request stats for the rootfs that it owns.